heliofi/heliopay/README.md

 After performing the transaction you can proceed by submitting it to our API

-For that you can directly call our `approve-transaction` API endpoint with the request body as follows:
+For that you can directly call our Submit Transaction API endpoint (POST: /v1/transaction/submit) with the request body as follows:

 ```ts
 export interface ApproveTransactionPayload {